 After Princeton, Gammon spent two years teaching while studying for the Foreign Service exams; after passing, he enjoyed the next 27 years as a diplomat.
 “I was posted in Italy, France, Ethiopia—that was my favorite—Mauritius and Washington, D.C.
 It was a great career.
 I met four U.S. presidents, three French presidents, two Italian presidents, the emperor of Ethiopia, the Shah of Iran and one pope,” he said.
 During those years, he also served in the Korean War, but was not called to active duty since his brother had been killed during the previous war and he was the only son remaining in the Gammon family.

 Looking back on his career experiences, Gammon said he has no regrets.
 “Mary and I had a delightful time in the Foreign Service.
 We had a lot of fun traveling the world together, and I’m grateful for the experiences at Texas A&M that started it all.”

 Have you already included a gift to Texas A&M in your will or living trust?
-Contact us today at email@example.com so that we can recognize your gift and offer you membership in our Heritage Society.
+Contact us today at email@example.com so that we can recognize your gift and offer you Heritage Membership.

 Bequests: A Future GIFT

 After a distinguished career, Gammon wanted to make a gift for the future that recognized the role Texas A&M played in his life and honored his father.
 Through the Texas A&M Foundation, he created a bequest in his estate that will establish the Gammon Family Endowment in History to be used at the discretion of the department head of history.
 For years to come, this gift will aid in the department’s pursuit of excellence in teaching and research.